rc-ctream/poi-service/README.md

      ```
    - Or execute the main class from your IDE
 6. Test the endpoints using Postman, curl, or Swagger (if integrated)
+7. On application startup, read the file `pois.json` and persist its content to the H2 database

 ---